TimovNiedek/genre-classifier-msd/README.md

 2. `model_monitoring`:
     * Load the predictions from the S3 bucket.
     * Calculate the model performance metrics.
-    * Create an Evidently AI report and upload it to the S3 bucket (default: `subset/metrics_report.html`).
+    * Create an Evidently AI report and upload it to an S3 bucket that serves it as a static html page.
+      * This bucket is created in Terraform and is named `evidently-static-dashboard-tvn` by default.
+To run it yourself, change the bucket name in [storage](terraform/storage.tf) and [create_s3_buckets.py](genre_classifier/blocks/create_s3_buckets.py).
+      *
     * If the model performance is below some predefined thresholds, call the complete training pipeline as a subflow.

 ## Getting started